spritlesoftware/our-website/content/english/bms-fms.md

   title : "**Take control** over your buildings totally!" image : "images/voicebot/AI-Voicebots-Flow-Diagram.gif"
-  alt: "Workflow Diagram for Conversational AI Bots" contents : " Remember how long it took us to keep an eye on all the operations of a building?
-But here we are now with Building Management System<br/><br/>Our extensive field devices and software help customize your Building with all the features a smart building requires<br/><br/>Smart buildings need smart controls.
-We help the flow with Facility Management System."
+  alt: "Workflow Diagram for Conversational AI Bots" contents : " Remember how long it took us to keep an eye on all the operations of a building But here we are now with Building Management System.<br/><br/>Our extensive field devices and software help customize your Building with all the features a smart building requires.<br/><br/>The tailor made automations can reduce daily consumption, cut back on unintended waste and save cost."

 section3:
   enable : true
-  title : "**Turn your buildings smart and healthy!**" image : "images/voicebot/AI-Query-Voicebot-for-Patients.webp"
+  title : "The changing reality of FMS in Smart Buildings! " image : "images/voicebot/AI-Query-Voicebot-for-Patients.webp"
   alt: "Query Management using Conversational AI Bots " contents : ""
   bulletpoints:
-    - "A smart building runs with AI which helps in tracking usage patterns and alerts when abnormality is deducted."
+    - "We handle everything for you, from minor to major incidents.
+Our integrated Facility management system allows you to relax and feel stress-free."
-    - "The tailor made automations can reduce daily consumption, cut back on unintended waste and save cost."
+    - "AI in smart buildings monitors deviation and issues warnings that our FMS can resolve."
-    - "Even complex tasks are managed in a way that buildings perform more efficiently and environment friendly."
+    - "FMS enhance building maintenance capabilities, raise productivity and efficiency, and reduce labor intensity."

 faq: